Savings · Guide

 Our Verdict

 SoFi Checking and Savings earns a 4.5/5 for most users.
 It's the rare product that doesn't make you choose between a good checking account and a good savings account.
-The 4.60% APY, zero fees, overdraft protection, and $300 sign-up bonus make it hard to beat for primary banking.
+The zero fees, overdraft protection, $300 sign-up bonus, and integrated checking make it the top pick for primary banking — even as its savings APY has come down with the rate environment.

 Related Tools